Child Support Agency: Calculation and systems

-A new method of child maintenance calculation came into effect on March 3, 2003.
+A new method of child maintenance calculation came into effect on 3 March 2003.
 The previous method used a "complex formula of up to 108 pieces of information", by first calculating the total child maintenance required based on the children's ages, then calculating the non-resident parents income after various allowances were subtracted, and finally working out what portion of the calculated maintenance was to be paid by the non-resident parent, based on their income.

 Under the new method the formula for child maintenance was simplified, with a fixed percentage basic rate being calculated using the NRPs net income (of £200 to £2,000 per week), and deductions of 15% for one child, 20% for two, and 25% for three or more.
 Where maintenance is calculated using the basic rate, the amount of maintenance is also reduced if the non-resident parent has children in their current family.
 Where this is relevant, the CSA would not take into account: 15% of their net weekly income if there is one child living with them, 20% if they are two children living with them, and 25% for three or more.

 Criticism

-The Independent Case Examiner's Office was set up in 1997 as an independent body to deal with complaints about the CSA.
+The Independent Case Examiner (ICE) was set up in 1997 as an independent body to deal with complaints about the CSA.
 Three recurring themes are mentioned in multiple previous annual reports, namely delay (51% of complaints in 2004-2005), error (24% of complaints in 2004-2005) and no action taken (14% of complaints in 2004-2005).
 According to Department for Work and Pensions statistics, the average length of time for a case to be cleared under the new scheme has increased from an average of 18 days in March 2003, to 287 in December 2005.

 Updated statistics published in the Child Maintenance and Enforcement Commission Annual Report and Accounts 2010/11 showed that, whilst payments were being made in 65% of CSA cases for the year April 2006 – March 2007, this had increased to 78% by March 2011.

 Assessments based on the same financial criteria can give different results, depending on which rules the case is judged under.
-Non-resident parents who would pay less under the new rules currently cannot get reassessed, except in special circumstances.
-While the CSA plan to eventually move everyone to the same system, in the interim different people with the same current situation will pay different amounts, based solely on when the case was first assessed.
-One father, Mark Cook, whose monthly payments would drop from £250 to £150 if assessed under the new rules, is taking the CSA to the European Court of Human Rights, claiming that this discrepancy amounts to discrimination under Article 14.
-However, official statistics show that the average weekly liability is slightly more under the new scheme.
-For the years 2006-2007, the average new scheme liability was constantly £23 per week, whereas the old scheme varied from £22 to £23.
+Non-resident parents who would pay less under the new rules could not get reassessed, except in special circumstances.
+While the CSA planned to move everyone to the same system in due course, in the interim different people with identical situations would pay different amounts, based solely on when the case was first assessed.
+One father, whose monthly payments would have dropped from £250 to £150 under the new rules, decided to take the CSA to the European Court of Human Rights, claiming that this discrepancy amounted to discrimination under article 14 of the convention.
+However, official statistics showed that the average weekly liability was slightly more under the new scheme.
+For the years 2006—2007, the average new scheme liability was constantly £23 per week, whereas the old scheme varied from £22 to £23.